Learn how acupuncture can help you or your pet

 The cost of acupuncture treatment will vary depending on the practitioner and the area that you are in.
 As acupuncture is now recognised as a very successful treatment for many conditions, the majority of insurance companies will cover the costs involved.
 If you are in any doubt, check your policy or contact your individual company for more information.

-© Graham Hines
+© G Ralph Hines

-Graham Hines MRCVS
+Dr Ralph Hines MRCVS

 Dee View Road, Connah's Quay